ELIXIR-IIB-training/site/pages/training_courses/2026-04-20-Python_School_Advanced_Module.md

 <br>

 ## Contact
-For all kinds of queries, contact us at [valeria.michelacci@iss.it](mailto:valeria.michelacci@iss.it)
+For any type of inquiry, please feel free to contact [valeria.michelacci@iss.it](mailto:valeria.michelacci@iss.it)
 <br>
 <br>